SantoshAdhikar/GoldenBrows-web/README.md

 The exact JAR filename may change when the project version changes.

-10. DEPLOYMENT
+10. Deployment Configuration

-Frontend:
-- Hosted with Firebase Hosting
-- Firebase project: golden-brows
+Public deployment is currently inactive.
+The project includes configuration for:

-- Firebase Hosting public directory: build
+- Firebase Hosting for the React frontend
-- Single-page application routes rewrite to /index.html

-Typical frontend deployment:

-   cd frontend
-   npm run build
-   firebase deploy --only hosting

-Backend:
-- Deployed as a Spring Boot service on Google Cloud Run
+- Google Cloud Run for the Spring Boot backend
-- Uses environment variables for production configuration
-- Connects to a MySQL database hosted on Google Cloud SQL
+- Google Cloud SQL for the MySQL database

-- The application listens on the PORT value supplied by Cloud Run
+The application can be deployed again after valid cloud services, environment variables, and database credentials are configured.

 11. SECURITY NOTES